 Prevent Windblown Trees

-Big trees with lots of limbs can act like a sail when the wind blows.
-If the wind is strong enough and the tree has enough drag, the tree will get pushed since, unlike a sailboat, it is rooted to the ground and cannot move.
+When the wind blows, big trees with lots of limbs can act like a sail.
+If the wind is strong enough and the tree has enough drag, the tree may get pushed over since, unlike a sailboat, it is rooted to the ground and cannot move.

 Make a Dangerous Tree Safe